joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/13/world/asia/concert-venue-shortage-south-korea.html

 **Lena Dunham Is Still Trying to Figure Out Why People Hated Her So Much**\
-`Lena Dunham sits down with The Interview co-host, David Marchese, to discuss her new memoir “Famesick.”`\
+`Lena Dunham sits down with The Interview co-host, David Marchese, to discuss her new memoir “Famesick.”
+Editors’ Note: This conversation omitted the outcome of rape allegations against the “Girls” writer Murray Miller.
+The Los Angeles District Attorney’s Office did not press charges against Mr. Miller, who denied the accusation.`\
 https://www.nytimes.com/video/podcasts/100000010838823/lena-dunham-is-still-trying-to-figure-out-why-people-hated-her-so-much.html

 **What the Naval Blockade of Iran Might Look Like**\